TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-03-fetch/walkthrough.md

 console.log(response);
 ```

-This example is similar to the last, only this time we're making a `POST` request with another option in our configuration object.
-This type of request is one that needs data to be sent along with it, and we accomplish that with the `body` property.
-The example is requesting that another computer create something new using the `Hello World` data we supplied.
+This example is similar to the last, only now we're making a `POST` request with another option in our configuration object.
+This type of request is one that generally needs data to be sent along with it, and we accomplish that with the `body` property.
+The example is sending data (the "Hello World" string) to a server.

 ## Getting the magical phrase